 Clinton freely admitted to smoking marijuana while in college, but that didn’t stop him from being elected the 42nd President of the United States.

 43. George W. Bush

-George W. Bush is the 43rd President of the United States, but he didn’t become President until he was 54 years old!
+George W. Bush is the 43rd President of the United States.

-He’s also said to be a pretty funny guy, even though some people might not think so given his job title.
+He’s also said to be pretty funny, even though some might not think so, given his job title.